micc83/WpDevTool/WpDevTool/readme.txt

 = How to enable Silent Logging =

-To enable silent logging set WP_DEBUG constant to TRUE in your wp-config.php file and add the following lines of code right after:
+WpDevTool can handle errors for you with the only downside that is fired at plugins activation.
+If you need a more complete logging and still use WpDevTool Error Console you can manually edit your wp-config.php file.
+Set WP_DEBUG constant to TRUE in your wp-config.php file and add the following lines of code right after :
 `
 if (WP_DEBUG) {
 	define('WP_DEBUG_LOG', true);